OpenWorksGroup/openbadges-directory/index.markdown

 This API is a prototype to integrate with the initial version of [openbadges-discovery](https://github.com/mozilla/openbadges-discovery), and to serve as a starting point for an actual badge directory API for the general badge community/ecosystem.

+The prototype is hosted on a free Heroku instance.

 There are lots of questions (and discussions) surrounding how a directory would best work, and what it would be implemented on.

 * In terms of crawling and indexing badges: